 The main takeaway from all this is to not underestimate the power of certain roots and tubers for your health.
 Each one really is a little condensed package of nutrients and is full of detoxifying phytonutrients as well.

 Just like most of the really good things in life, satisfaction (in this case, health satisfaction) often comes in the humblest of packages.
-Just be sure to work with a professional in the fields of functional medicine, herbal medicine, and/or homeopathy when determining what roots and tubers will work best for you and your unique needs if you are healing from any condition.
-Utilizing the guidance of a natural health professional really is the very best way to get the most out of any detoxification modality you may employ.
+Just be sure to work with a professional in functional medicine, herbal medicine, and/or homeopathy to determine which roots and tubers will work best for you and your unique needs if you are healing from any condition.
+Following the guidance of a natural health professional is the best way to get the most out of any detoxification modality you may employ.

 what are your thoughts on-